How to Clean Retainers

 If you’re finding it difficult, ask your dentist or orthodontist for help, they can help guide you.

-While looking at the inside of your retainer case, look for anything crusty inside.
+While looking at the inside of your case, look for anything crusty inside.
 If any is spotted, wipe it clean with a wet paper towel or cleaning wipe.